Fetal Alcohol Spectrum Disorders (FASD) and Neuro developmental Disorders

 Additional scholarly resources suggested by Ms. Kautz-Turnbull are also provided here.

-• Webinar, Addressing Challenges Faced by Students with a FASD Diagnosis webinar
+• Video, Addressing Challenges Faced by Students with a FASD Diagnosis webinar

 Recording of Panel webinar